 - Towards the end of the Sega Genesis version of Animaniacs, the entire level begins to disintegrate behind you after you open a door at the beginning, forcing you to run for your life.
 One mistake in this part of the game spells curtains for the Warner siblings.

 - In Blade Kitten, Kit has to outrun an Advancing Kaiju of Doom called Acland at the halfway mark.
 Every so often, she has to stop and wait for it to smash through the floors so that she can proceed.
 If she is hit by the monster's large claws during the fixed-scrolling portions, it's usually instant death.

 - Braid has a pretty strange variation in the final level where the advancing wall actually represents barrier between the present and the future, and dissapears when you replay the level forwards.

 - Conker's Bad Fur Day has a rising water level.
 Although you can swim, the water rises toward exposed high-voltage wires you have to sever to prevent electrocution.
 Apparently water touching the now-bare but still-live terminals doesn't shock you.

-- The first Crash Bandicoot 1996 game had levels where you have to run from a giant boulder.
-The worst part being that you're running towards the camera, making obstacle dodging and box collecting very much a process of Trial And Error.
+- The first Crash Bandicoot game had levels where you have to run from a giant boulder.
+The worst part being that you're running towards the camera, making obstacle dodging and box collecting very much a process of Trial-and-Error Gameplay.

-- These levels even carried over to other games of the series, where you run away from such things as giant polarbears, dinosaurs and tsunamis.
+- These levels even carried over to other games of the series, where you run away from such things as giant polar bears, dinosaurs, dragons, tsunamis, and giant fireballs.